 Pensamento do mês

-do mês.
-Estes pensamentos correspondem á
+Estes pensamentos correspondem á transcrição, em "episódios" de

-transcrição, em "episódios" de um excelente livro "The Win Without
+um excelente livro "The Win Without Pitching Manifesto", do Blair

 0 Project presentation (4.10.2011)